improvedk/improve.dk/source/_posts/using-fiddler-to-automatically-download-streamed-mp3s/using-fiddler-to-automatically-download-streamed-mp3s.md

 ## Setting up the script

-Now go to to Rules menu and click “Customize Rules…” to open the CustomRules.js file in the FiddlerScript Editor that we installed before.
+Now go to to Rules menu and click "Customize Rules…" to open the CustomRules.js file in the FiddlerScript Editor that we installed before.

 image_44.png